-- Consistency ensuring similar issues are dealt with in the same way across all tenures. - Fairness ensuring a fair and even handed approach. - Transparency ensuring that the enforcement action taken by the Council is easily understood by individuals, organisation and businesses.
+- Consistency ensuring similar issues are dealt with in the same way across all tenures. - Fairness ensuring a fair and even handed approach. - Transparency ensuring that the enforcement action taken by the Council is easily understood by individuals, organisation and businesses. - Objectivity ensuring that decisions are not influenced by the gender, race, disability, culture, religious or political beliefs, age, sexuality, financial status, tenure or any disadvantage of the offender, victim or witness.

-Responsible Section Health, Housing and Regeneration Version / Status Version 4 / Final Responsible Author Health and Housing Manager Date Agreed ТВС Date last amended 30.12.10 Agreed at ТВС Due for review ТВС Page 4 of 45
+Responsible Section Health, Housing and Regeneration Version / Status Version 3 / Consultation Responsible Author Health and Housing Manager Date Agreed ТВС Date last amended 30.12.10 Agreed at ТВС Due for review ТВС Page 6 of 39